 How does charge off affect settling?

 Understanding the timing and impact of your credit card accounts charging-off will give you an advantage in your planning and debt negotiations timing.
-Identifying which creditors to settle with using your available cash flow in the first stage of collection is part of the prioritization that I cover in consults, and with clients.
+Identifying which creditors to settle credit card debt with using your available cash flow in the first stage of collection is part of the prioritization that I cover in consults, and with clients.

 Settling debt in first stage collection with a lump sum, or getting payment terms with your settlement, can be the difference maker.
 Why wouldn’t you want to: